Team Members ()

 The limitation period (the maximum amount of time in which legal action can be taken after an incident has occurred) for a civil lawsuit varies by province.
 Many civil lawsuits are subject to a limitation period; for example a breach of contract lawsuit might be subject to a two-year limitation period.
 But in many provinces, there’s no limitation period for a civil lawsuit based on sexual misconduct, though the scope of misconduct exempt from any limitation period varies.
 Similarly, there’s no limitation period in Canada for serious (i.e., “indictable”) criminal offences, which can include sexual assault.
 The lack of a limitation period means workplace sexual harassment incidents have a long life – and could come back to haunt employers many years after they occur.
 It’s imperative that the employer be in a position to prove what happened, what it did, and that it acted diligently at the time – at any time, maybe even years later.
 To do so, employers must ensure they document everything about their actions and those of their employees in relation to workplace sexual harassment, and that they implement a system to collect and to maintain such documentary evidence in a secure and confidential manner.
 This includes detailed, legible and dated documentation of:

-Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Law Team @ McInnes Cooper to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Law Team @ McInnes Cooper to discuss how to mitigate the exposore to sexual harassment risks in your organization.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.